• Skip to primary navigation

 Bowl of Apple Crumble Thermomix on a grey background

-This is a very flexible recipe.
 I have been making a version of this dish since my adult boys were babies.
-The exact quantities have never before been written down as they really depended on what ingredients were in the pantry.
+The exact quantities have never before been written down as they depended on what ingredients were in the pantry.
 It's funny how the recipe has evolved over time.

-The Thermomix has further simplified the process and now the apple crumble makes an even easier, no-fuss dessert on a cold night.
+The Thermomix has further simplified the process, and now the apple crumble makes an even easier, no-fuss dessert on a cold night.

 Apple Crumble for Breakfast

-I justify this decadent breakfast by serving it with a little vanilla yoghurt and by telling myself that it's mostly fruit, nuts, seeds and oats!
+I justify this decadent breakfast by serving it with a little vanilla yoghurt and telling myself that it's mostly fruit, nuts, seeds and oats!

 I dare you to do the same!

 Here is my Cheats Vanilla Yoghurt to get you started.
+You could also try my Delicious Healthy Granola Recipe as an alternative topping to the apple crumble.

 Glass yoghurt pots on a background with strawberries and blueberries